mmaulwurff/hellscape-navigator/Readme.md

   Copyright © 2001-2017 Contributors to the Freedoom project.
 All rights reserved.
 * "Doom" style for compass grahpics: id Software.
 * ImJezze: 'Pixel' style for compass, 'Doom' compass pointer style, and wide mode.
+* Accensus for all the frankenspriting.
+* cc4-tex for the textures used as base for signs.
+* Russian Overkill for the hover sign's thrusters.
+Taken from the shield sprites.

 ## Links and Contacts